andre2l2/andre2l2/README.md

 # Hi!
-Happy to se you here.
+Happy to see you here.

 ```javascript
 const information = {